Cucoriedka27/BiNOry/README.md

 ## Definition
 BiNory is a stack based language that only uses the characters `1` and `0`.

+- out of range indexes are refered to as void

 ### Instructions

 - `1` Pushes the value 1 on top of the stack.